WildernessLabs/Documentation/docs/Meadow/Meadow_Basics/Troubleshooting/MeadowOSDeployment/index.md

 ## Check OS Version

 The first thing to check is if the Meadow board can communicate with the computer over USB.
-Checking the oS version number is the simplest way to do this.
+Checking the OS version number is the simplest way to do this.
 Executing the command `meadow device info` should yield output similar to the following:

 ```
 Meadow by Wilderness Labs